jgm/doctemplates/README.md

 ## Filters

-A filter transforms the value of a variable.
-Filters are specified using a slash (`/`) between the variable name and the filter name.
-They may go anywhere a variable can go.
+A filter transforms the value of a variable or partial.
+Filters are specified using a slash (`/`) between the variable name (or partial) and the filter name.
 Example:

 ```
 $for(name)$